 Here’s the rundown:

-YouTube TV offers 50+ channels for $40 per month.
+YouTube TV offers 70+ channels for $50 per month.
 This includes a good mix of networks, including sports, news, entertainment and more.
 YouTube TV also covers most local networks in most areas.
-A couple popular networks are missing, including HGTV, Food Network, Animal Planet, and Comedy Central.
+During the start of YouTube TV, some channels were missing, but as improvements were made, channels like HGTV and Food Network have been added.

 For a full look at YouTube TV vs Hulu Live channels, let’s look at individual categories of channels.